-I was fortunate enough to have my work feature in David Hunters Data Walking book that looked into gathering environmental data and how it could be visualised.
+I was fortunate enough to have my work featured in David Hunters Data Walking book that looked into gathering environmental data and how it could be visualised.

 "Data Walking is a funded research project exploring the potential of walking to gather environmental data and through multiple walks and visualisations build a rich picture of that area.
 The project examines technology and tools for creative data gathering and experimenting with data visualisation, to create tools, gain insight, and share knowledge."

 Earlier this year a friend and I decided to set up a sport focused design blog called [Insert Sport Here] or [ISH] for short.
 It didn't go well... we wrote four articles and realised it was quite a lot of effort and couldn't come up with ideas for articles.
 Who knew it would be so hard!

 But while coming up with [ISH] we decided we wanted a strong and flexible identity that would work across reporting on multiple sports.
 With the name 'Insert Sport Here' we came up with the idea to replace the brand name with the sport, [F1] or [Cycling] for example.
 This meant we could make it clear what we were reporting in a very simple and clear way.

 Monotony is a month long project to help visualise the feeling that you are doing the same thing day in day out.
 Spending a large proportion of your time sitting in the car driving the same way to and from work along the same route, seeing the same thing, makes that time seem like it has been wasted.

 d0_0dle is an interactive piece of software that gets people to doodle on images just as they would on a newspaper but digitally.
 Coded by myself the pre selected images would be drawn on by the user and then automatically uploaded to Twitter, with the option for it to be tweeted to the drawer.